piotrowski/imageLoader/README.md

 # @apiotrowski312/image-loader

 Load an image (or batch of images) and put them in Canvas for you.
 Pretty useful for machine learning with NodeJS and TensorFlow.
+Should work fine with any node thanks to `@babel/polyfil`.

 ## Installation